Consumer and Community Engagement at Eastern Health

 - your participation within the local community

 Consumers working on our committees contribute to improving health outcomes for their entire community.
-Their work and leadership is all about brining positive change to our organisation.
+Their work and leadership is all about bringing positive change to our organisation.

 The role of consumers on committees is to: